sukannyapurkayastha/DASP_report_template/README.md

 cd {component_folder}
 python main.py
 ```
-After running all 5 commands, the web application is running on localhost:80
+After running all 5 commands, the web application is running on localhost:8000.
+Note that running without docker, it's available at port 8000.

 ## **3. Architecture and Design Notes**
 #### **3.1 Architecture**